LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Validate Secrets

-This step, new with Loop 3.2.x checks that the Secrets you added are correct.
+This step checks that the Secrets you added are correct.
 Some things cannot be validated at this point, but most can and a relatively clear error message is provided.

 This will be updated soon, but for now - follow the instructions under Add Identifiers for Loop, but do the first action: 1 Validate Secrets.